How to apply for entitlement to medical care

 You can ask Kela to determine if you are entitled to medical care when

-- you move to Finland or stay in Finland
+- you move abroad or stay abroad

 - Enclose additional documents in support of the application as necessary.